polyluxus/tools-for-g16.bash/README.md

    The script can now interface to Turbomole and GFN-xTB coord files, too.

  * `g16.wrapper.sh`
    This tool provides Gaussian environment at runtime to execute Gaussian utilities interactively.

  * `g16.dissolve.sh`
-   This tool parses a Gaussian input file and adds keywords for solvent corrections.
+   This tool parses a Gaussian 16 input file and adds keywords for solvent corrections.

+ * `g16.nbo6prop.sh`
+   This tool parses a Gaussian 16 input file and prepares a new input file for an NBO6 property run.
+   Apart from Gaussian, this requires an istallation of NBO6.
+   (I do not have access to NBO7, so I cannot test whether this will still work with that version.)

  * `g16.tools.rc`
    This file contains the settings for the scripts.